

 5. Management responsibility

-Property, Facilities and Development is responsible for classification of general and specialist teaching spaces, and for maintaining and disseminating complete, accurate and up- to-date information about teaching and meeting spaces for use on the timetabling and calendar systems and other systems as required.
+Property, Facilities and Development is responsible for classification of general and specialist teaching spaces, and for maintaining and disseminating complete, accurate and up- to-date information about all bookable resources.
 This will require the provision and coordination of information by other units (e.g. audio-visual equipment).

 7. Booking systems